ibexa/documentation-developer/docs/templating/render_content/render_content_in_php.md

 ---
-description: Render the content from PHP and get the HTML as a string.
+description: Render Content item from PHP and get the resulting HTML as a string.
 ---

 # Render content in PHP